Home > Artisan Contractors Insurance > Commercial Artisan Contractors General Liability

-As an artisan contractor, you may have been asked to provide proof of Contractors General Liability Insurance as a part of your contract.
-While it is essential to maintain this type of coverage for contracts, you should also keep Commercial Artisan Contractors General Liability Insurance in force to protect you and your business.
+As an artisan contractor, you may have been asked to provide proof of Contractors General Liability Insurance as part of your contract.
+While it’s essential to maintain that certificate for jobs, keep Commercial Artisan Contractors General Liability Insurance in force to protect you and your business from common commercial liability exposures.

 Commercial General Liability Insurance or CGL

-Running a business is a gamble for any owner but especially so for contractors.
-Commercial general liability insurance coverage protects you, your company and your representatives from allegations of bodily injury or property damage, up to the specified limits of your policy.
-Policies provide the funds to protect you from the expense of out-of-court settlements, litigation, and judgments awarded by courts.
+Running a business is a gamble for any owner, but especially for contractors.
+Commercial general liability coverage protects you, your company and your representatives from allegations of bodily injury or property damage up to the policy limits.
+Policies pay for investigations, defense costs, settlements and judgments—helping manage exposures like job-site hazards, equipment accidents and third‑party property damage.
+If you work as an independent tradesperson, see

 Legal Battles